Retr0-viseur/Retr0-viseur/README.md

 🏫 I’m currently studing at the Jean-Baptiste Vatelot hight school, in Toul. <br>

 🏸 I'm fond of sport, especially badminton.
 I practiced this sport for 5 years and I stopped it because my knee is hurt.  <br>
+🎶 Otherwise, I'm crazy about music.
+I enjoy listening a chill playlist and work at the same time.
+I like all style of music but I prefer hip-hop and relaxing music such as some rap songs, pop music, folk, R&b... <br>
+🎸 I learned guitar with a teacher for 8 years and now, I try alone to learn the piano. 🎹 <br>
 <!--
 📫 How to reach me: remi.mergen@gmail.com <br>